DAGWorks-Inc/burr/README.md

 ## What is Burr?

 Burr is a way to express a state machine (i.e. a graph/flowchart) for data/AI projects.
 You can (and should!) use it for anything where managing state can be hard.
 Hint: managing state is always hard!
-Like in a RAG chat application, or if you're doing hyperparameter tuning, or a trading simulation.
+This is true across a wide array of contexts, from building RAG applications to power a chatbot, to running ML parameter tuning/evaluation workflows, to conducting a complex forecasting simulation.

 Link to [documentation](https://burr.dagworks.io/).
 Quick video intro [here](https://www.loom.com/share/8a92474bb7574d6eb4cd25c21913adf2).